The Viscount’s Vow

 A familiar twinge stung his heart—or mayhap it was only his pride.
 Amelia was such a woman, though he hadn’t known it until she’d tossed him aside for a bigger prize.
 Why settle for him, the heir to a mere viscountcy, when there was a duke to be seduced?
 Ironically, the same duke who now lay dead from the lead ball Geoff had planted in his chest.

 Exchanging his empty glass for a full one offered by a passing servant, Ian suppressed a sigh.
 He didn’t want to be here—loathed being here.
 He’d only come on his brother’s and sister’s behalf, to set things to right.
 In one quaff, he polished off the weak wine, barely suppressing a shudder.

 Scowling as Miss Caruthers maneuvered the steps of the lively country-dance, he clamped his lips so hard, a muscle spasmed in his jaw.
 He trailed her movements, ever closer, across the sanded parquet floor.
 The dance steps brought her within a few feet of where he stood.
 Skipping past him, she laughed at something her partner said.

 A jolt slammed into Ian’s gut.

 God’s blood!
 She was laughing, as if she hadn’t a care in the world.
 His breath hissed from between clenched teeth.
 Under his breath he vowed, “By all that is holy, by evening’s end, I’ll put a stop to your dalliances—once and for all.”

-Precisely how he was going to go about it, he hadn’t yet determined.
+Precisely how he would go about curbing her, he hadn’t yet determined.

 Someone jabbed his shoulder.